Goaty-yagi/express-best-practice/README.md

 ### Location

-This middleware is defined in the `middlewares/errorHandler.ts/errorHandler` file.
+- This middleware is defined in the `middlewares/errorHandler.ts/errorHandler` file.
 The Joi schema used for validation is also defined and exported from the same file.
+- All errors are also defined as classes in the `src/errors` directory.

 ### Where to Locate